DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Teaching Responsibilities**: Making knowledge sharing a core responsibility of membership—everyone teaches what they know and learns what they need.

 **Why This Works**: True hierarchy accelerates learning and prevents communities from having to reinvent everything from scratch.
 It creates pathways for growth while maintaining cultural continuity.
+Most importantly, it honors both the expedient decision-making needed for external challenges and the relational consensus-building needed for internal harmony.

 #### Technology 4: Authentic Belonging (Inclusive Acceptance)